-I am a professor in and chair of the sociology department at Columbia University.
-My work is primarily within the areas of cultural sociology and stratification, with a strong focus on elites.
-I am the author of Privilege: The Making of an Adolescent Elite at St. Paul’s School (Princeton 2011); The Practice of Research (Oxford 2013, with Dana Fisher), and am completing Exceptional: The Astors, Elite New York, and the Story of American Inequality (Princeton, forthcoming).
-With Dorian Warren, I am the director of a Russell Sage Foundation working group on “The Political Influence of Economic Elites;” I also serve as the principal investigator on a Andrew W. Mellon Foundation project using the New York Philharmonic archives to uncover the character of their subscribers from the 1870s-present.
-In addition to my primary focus, I also write in the areas of gender theory, deliberative politics, and research methodology.
-I recently served as an opinion columnist for Time Magazine and continue to write about sociology in the popular press.
+I am a professor in and chair of the sociology department at Columbia University; I’m a member of the core faculty at Columbia’s Population Research Center at the Mailman School of Public Health, and a member of the executive committee of the Institute for Women, Gender, and Sexuality.
+I primarily work in the areas of cultural sociology and stratification, with a strong focus on elites.
+Most recently I have been working on the Sexual Health Initiative to Foster Transformation (SHIFT), which seeks to understand sexual health and sexual violence at the Columbia and Barnard communities, and beyond.
+I am the author of Privilege: The Making of an Adolescent Elite at St. Paul’s School (Princeton 2011); The Practice of Research (Oxford 2013, with Dana Fisher), Approaches to Ethnography (Oxford 2017, with Colin Jerolmack) and am completing The Sexual Project with Jennifer Hirsch (forthcoming, Norton) and Exceptional: The Astors, Elite New York, and the Story of American Inequality (Princeton, forthcoming).
+With Dorian Warren, I served as the director of a Russell Sage Foundation working group on “The Political Influence of Economic Elites;” I also served as the principal investigator on a Andrew W. Mellon Foundation project using the New York Philharmonic archives to uncover the character of their subscribers from the 1870s-present.
+In addition to my scholarly work I write regularly about sociology in the popular press.